Support Maine's State Heritage Fish Waters

 The manpower requirements and costs for this project are immeasurable and beyond the reach of most state fish and game agencies.
 This includes time, gas, gate fees, camping fees, food, administration, etc., much of which is being absorbed by NFC members and volunteers.

-THERE ARE FIVE WAYS YOU CAN HELP
+THERE ARE many WAYS YOU CAN HELP

 PURCHASE A SIGN: For a donation of $55 (which includes shipping) you can have your own Maine State Heritage Fish brook trout sign.
-A great addition addition to your camp, cabin, cottage, fly tying room, office, (wo)man cave or business, your donation will help pay for roughly four signs.
+A great addition addition to your camp, cabin, cottage, fly tying room, office, or business, your donation will help pay for roughly four signs.
 Click here to purchase a sign.

 Slide20.PNG